Chinbatyn Nomin

-Chinbat Nomin (Чинбатын Номин; born 10 June 1983) is a Mongolian politician currently serving as the Minister of Culture, Sports, Tourism and Youth since July 2024.
-She previously served as Minister of Culture from January 2021 and was elected to the State Great Khural (Parliament of Mongolia) in 2024.
+Chinbatyn Nomin (Чинбатын Номин; born 10 June 1983) is a Mongolian politician who served as the Minister of Culture, Sports, Tourism and Youth from July 2024 until 2025.
+She previously served as Minister of Culture from January 2021 and was elected to the State Great Khural in 2024.

 Early life and education

-Nomin was born and raised in Ulaanbaatar, Mongolia.
+Nomin was born on 10 June 1983 and raised in Ulaanbaatar, the capital city of the Mongolian People's Republic.

-She studied in the United Kingdom, first at Abbey College Cambridge and then at the University of East Anglia, where she obtained a Bachelor of Arts in Economics and Accounting in 2006.
+She studied in the United Kingdom, first at Abbey College Cambridge and then at the University of East Anglia, where she obtained a Bachelor of Arts in economics and accounting in 2006.

 Career before politics

 Before entering politics, Nomin worked in Mongolia’s media and hospitality sectors.

 In 2008, she established the Terelj Hotel Ulaanbaatar, described in local media as one of Mongolia’s first five-star hotels.

 The following year she founded Mongol HD Television and served as its chief executive officer until 2021.
 The station introduced international entertainment formats including Mongolia’s Got Talent, The Apprentice Mongolia, and The Voice Mongolia.

 In 2015, she became the founding chair of the Mongolia Media Council, the country’s first self-regulatory press ombudsman.
 She was included in The Hollywood Reporter’s list of “Top 25 Women in Television” in 2013.
 Nomin left her media roles upon joining the government in 2021.